vexfreeze/p42-util-flow-vexfreeze/RouteBot/README.md

 Use !route command in twitch chat to show latest SimBrief Route

 RouteBot checks simbrief for new route
-* on flight start
+* When loading flight
-* when refresh button is clicked
+* When refresh button is clicked
-* on !route command but in this case at most once per minute
+* On !route command but in this case at most once per minute

 Navigraph confirmed that api endpoint is not intended for polling, hence no automatic route updates until ther is a viable solution